jboulanger91/Zebrafish_CLEM/1. Downloading_neuronal_morphologies_and_metadata/readme.md

 ## Overview of Functionality

 - Retrieve nucleus, soma, axon, and dendrite meshes using CloudVolume
 - Query pre- and postsynaptic synapses via CAVEclient
-- Merge automatically predicted and manually annotated synapses
+- Merge automatically predicted and manually annotated synapses and generates pre- and postsynaptic synapses .csv files
 - Generate per-neuron metadata files
 - Optionally extract ΔF/F functional dynamics for imaged neurons

 All output is organized into per-neuron directories under the folder provided via `--root-path`.